getcarina/carina-jobs/sr-software-developer.md

 ### As a member of the Carina containers team, you will:
 - Develop scalable container services using Docker and OpenStack technologies
-- Work with our remote team members located in the US
+- Work remotely with our team members located in the US
 - Be a valued member of a winning team on an inspiring mission

 ### We're looking for candidates with: